darkquasar/darkquasar.github.io/_posts/2018-03-02-THL03-WMIBackdoors.md

 Alternatively:
 ![THL002-01](../img/THL002/THL002-01.JPG)

-We can observe the BASE64 ciphered payload (hold on to this, as it will become one of our detection artefacts later).
+We can observe the BASE64 ciphered payload (hold on to this, as it will become one of our detection artifacts later).

-Now let's time throw in that juicy **iex** keyword to the mix and see what it comes up with:
+Now let's throw in that juicy **iex** keyword to the mix and see what it comes up with:
 `Query: WmiPrvse OR powershell AND "iex" (NOT *google* NOT splunk NOT TargetImage=*powershell* NOT TargetImage=*wmiprvse* NOT TargetImage=*chrome* NOT TargetImage=*vmware* NOT EventCode=600) | reverse | table _time, EventCode, Message`

 This is just a snip (full csv [here](../Files/Wmi_iex.csv))

 ![THL002-06](../img/THL002/THL002-06.JPG)

-We start observing some other interesting events poping up here.
+We start observing some other interesting events popping up here.
 Disregarding Sysmon EventCode 20 (belongs to the new 6.10 version) which will be dissected later, we can see 5861 (Source: Microsoft-Windows-WMI-Activity/Operational), 400 (Source: Windows Powershell / Message: Engine state is changed from None to Available)[^2] and 403 (Source: Windows Powershell / Message: Engine state is changed from Available to Stopped)[^3].
 All of them are standard Windows Events, I haven't "enabled" anything in particular here.
 I'm just farming what the OS already gives you by default.

 The interesting thing about all these events is that they all reveal the powershell code used as payload: `powershell.exe -NoP -C iex ([Text.Encoding]::Unicode.GetString([Convert]::FromBase64String((Get-ItemProperty -Path HKLM:\SOFTWARE\PayloadKey -Name PayloadValue).PayloadValue)))`

-Most interesting of them all is Event 5861, which is givin us a lot of information about the persistence, namely the Binding itself.
+Most interesting of them all is Event 5861, which is giving us a lot of information about the persistence, namely the Binding itself.

 ## WMI Persistence via PowerLurk by Sw4mpf0x
 We can reproduce the same Timer Triggered Event as above with more ease with this great script which allows for a lot of flexibility.